dougcarvf/Integrate-Mailchimp-API-with-PHP-using-Angular-Forms/README.md

 # Integrate Mailchimp API with PHP using Angular Forms
 <p>Mailchimp is one of the most famous free online email marketing software.
-Sending email newsletter with mailchimp, it is also easy to integrate email signup form in web application as well as website.
+Sending email newsletter with mailchimp, it is also easy to integrate email sign up form in web application as well as website.
 Today I am going to show you how to integrate custom web from with mailchimp by PHP. </p>

 <h2>What you have need?</h2>
 <ul>
-<li><a href="https://login.mailchimp.com/signup?">Account with Mailchimp</a> ( Beside premium account, there is a free sign up option where you can send 12000 emails to 2000 recipients per month)</li>
+<li><a href="https://login.mailchimp.com/signup?">Account with Mailchimp</a> (Beside premium account, there is a free sign up option where you can send 12000 emails to 2000 recipients per month)</li>
 <li>Project using Angular forms our Jquery</li>
 <li>Mailchimp PHP API class (Download in project)</li>
 </ul>